 What is the Learning in Retirement program?

 The Learning in Retirement (LinR) program is a non-credit program for retired individuals and others interested in life-long learning.
-LinR provides the opportunity to learn for personal satisfaction while participating in a community of life-long learners who enjoy reading, listening and discussing topics of common interest.
+LinR provides the opportunity to learn for personal satisfaction while participating in a community of life-long learners who enjoy reading, listening to and discussing topics of common interest.
 There are no prerequisites or exams.

-Topics offered include art history, music, science, politics, history, religion, social studies, philosophy, memoir writing, and more.
+Topics offered include art history, music, science, politics, history, religion, social studies, philosophy, memoir writing, language, and more.

 Do I have to be retired to participate in LinR?